 Follow these vital steps to help prevent your child from getting an upset tummy whilst on holiday.

 1. It may sound obvious but regularly washing hands with soap and clean hot water is the simplest and most effective way of avoiding tummy upsets.
 Always wash your hands thoroughly before eating or handling food and after a visit to the toilet.
+If washing hands isn’t possible have some hand sanitiser handy just in case.

 For children aged 12 and over and adults, consider taking the yeast Saccharomyces boulardii 5 days before travel.
-Research has shown Saccharomyces boulardii can reduce the severity and longevity of traveller’s diarrhea by neutralising bacterial toxins in the gut (1).
+Research has shown Saccharomyces boulardii can reduce the severity and longevity of traveller’s diarrhoea by neutralising bacterial toxins in the gut (1).

 Will applying sunscreen block vitamin D?

 Vitamin D is generated through sun exposure on the skin, and this is why Vitamin D is referred to as ‘the sunshine vitamin’.
-Sunscreen blocks a very high percentage of UV rays from the sun, which can reduce the amount of Vitamin D production from sun exposure.
+Sunscreen blocks a very high percentage of UV rays from the sun, which may reduce the amount of Vitamin D production from sun exposure.

 How can I help my child sleep well on holiday?

 To avoid disturbing your child’s sleep pattern, it is important to try and keep the same nap, bedtime and lifestyle routine, especially in European time zones.
 Other tips to help your child sleep well on holiday are to ensure the room is dark and cool, continue the habit of a bedtime story and avoid overstimulation and blue light before desired bedtime.
 If you’re travelling with young children, particularly those who are yet to start school, try and book your transport around sleeping patterns if possible.
 If your child has a regular nap time, see if you can find a flight that takes off just beforehand so they can sleep on the flight.
+If travelling across larger time zone differences try to adopt the new time zone as soon as you arrive.

 What is the best natural way to overcome travel anxiety?